Canada -New Zealand relations

 In New Zealand, Canada is represented by the High Commission of Canada in Wellington.
 Canada also has a Consulate/Trade Office in Auckland.
 New Zealand is represented in Canada by a High Commission in Ottawa and a Consulate General in Vancouver.

-Canada formally established diplomatic relations with the Cook Islands and Niue, both self-governing states in free association with New Zealand through the formal exchange of diplomatic notes in 2023.
+Canada formally established diplomatic relations with the Cook Islands and Niue, both self-governing states in free association with New Zealand, through the formal exchange of diplomatic notes in 2023.

 As a major player in the South Pacific, New Zealand assists Canada in understanding regional developments and providing practical support, as Canada does reciprocally in the Caribbean and Africa, where New Zealand has limited representation.

-New Zealand’s indigenous Māori and Canada’s First Nations and Inuit Peoples share a special relationship and are engaged in a broad range of business and cultural exchanges.
+New Zealand’s Māori and Canada’s First Nations and Inuit Peoples share a special relationship and are engaged in a broad range of business and cultural exchanges.

 Trade relations